cysouw/diathesis/text/c10_participle.md

 b. ^* Die Trompete ist gehört.
 :::

-Third, and most importantly, for all those cases in which multiple options are available, the meaning of the *haben + Partizip* construction can be clearly distinguished from meaning of the *sein + Partizip* construction.
-Roughly speaking, the *haben + Partizip* construction describes a completed continuous situation (~~completive~~), i.e. the endpoint of a continuous process, while the *sein + Partizip* construction describes the result of a change (~~resultative~~), i.e. it describes the resulting state after some kind of change-of-state.
+Third, and most importantly, for all those cases in which multiple options are available, the meaning of the *haben+Partizip* construction can be clearly distinguished from meaning of the *sein+Partizip* construction.
+Roughly speaking, the *haben+Partizip* construction describes a completed continuous situation (~~completive~~), i.e. the endpoint of a continuous process, while the *sein+Partizip* construction describes the result of a change (~~resultative~~), i.e. it describes the resulting state after some kind of change-of-state.
 There exist a long discussion about this difference, and there are various diagnostic differences, like the usage of temporal adverbials (see [@sec:participles-haben-sein-perfect] and [@sec:participles-haben-sein-perfect-reflexive-drop]).

-It is important to note that this semantic differentiation only holds for those verbs that allow for both the *haben + Partizip* and the *sein + Partizip* constructions.
+It is important to note that this semantic differentiation only holds for those verbs that allow for both the *haben+Partizip* and the *sein+Partizip* constructions.
 The verbs that only allow for one of the two constructions (including verbs with nominative and dative arguments) cannot be separated along such easy semantic lines.
 For example, there does not appear to be any restriction on temporal adverbials with verbs like *lachen* 'to laugh' with only a *haben* Perfect [@next], nor with *flüchten* 'to flee' with only a *sein* Perfect [@nnext].

 ::: ex
 a.
 Die Schüler haben gestern gelacht.